User Admin Manager:

 Prevent Security Creep with Proactive Segregation of Duties Checks

-User Admin Manager (UAM) uses a configurable workflow to automate the process of requesting, approving and provisioning roles, reducing the workload and paperwork involved.
+User Admin Manager (UAM) provides a configurable workflow which automates the process of requesting, approving and provisioning Roles, reducing the workload and paperwork involved.

-It can prevent SoD violations by checking for conflicts before roles are assigned, and it also keeps a full audit trail as evidence for your auditors.
+It can prevent unintended Segregation of Duties violations by checking for conflicts before Roles are assigned, and it keeps a full audit trail as evidence for your auditors.